Crawl budget explained

 Site Speed) and Google Search Console under

-Crawl Errors and in Bing Webmaster Tools under
+Crawl Errors, and in Bing Webmaster Tools, it's under

 Reports & Data >